Jeopardy (film): Plot

 Lawson runs through a police roadblock and eventually blows out a tire.
-As he changes the tire, Helen tries to hit him, but he is too alert.
+As he changes the tire, Helen tries to hit him but he is too alert.
 Another police car pursues them, but Lawson drives it off the road, flipping it.
 Lawson hides out in an abandoned house to wait for the police to pass.
 While waiting there, Helen tells him she will do "anything" to save her husband.
 Lawson kisses her several times.
-Helen points out that he will need to change his clothes; his shirt has a prisoner number on the back, and he left his jacket behind while fleeing the police.
-She says he is about the same size as her husband; plus, he could also take Doug's identification, and she would go along to corroborate his disguise.
+Helen points out that he will need to change his clothes, his shirt has a prisoner number on the back and he left his jacket behind while fleeing the police.
+She says he is about the same size as her husband and he could also take Doug's identification.
+She would go along to corroborate his disguise.
 Lawson is convinced and drives to the beach.
-He ties the rope to the fallen piling and the car bumper, and tries to pull it loose, without success.
-He then decides to leave, but Helen refuses to give up; so, Lawson comes up with another idea.
+He ties the rope to the fallen piling and the car bumper, then tries to pull it loose without success.
+He then decides to leave but Helen refuses to give up.
+Lawson comes up with another idea.
 He uses a plank to wedge the piling off Doug, saving his life.

-Helen offers to hold up her end of the bargain and leave with Lawson, but he decides to go on alone.
-Then he sees the car has another flat tire, and a police siren is heard.
-Helen shakes hands with Lawson, before he flees on foot down the coast.
-When the police drive up, Helen does not tell them about Lawson.
+Helen offers to hold up her end of the bargain and leave with Lawson but he decides to go on alone.
+Then he sees the car has another flat tire as a police siren is heard.
+Helen shakes hands with Lawson before he flees on foot down the coast.
+When the police drive up Helen does not tell them about Lawson.